 Removing duplication and improving names feed into each other in a virtuous cycle.

 Naming is a process: nonsense → accurate-but-vague → precise → meaningful.
 Never stop improving.

 Divide your program into methods that perform one identifiable task.
 Keep all of the operations in a method at the same level of abstraction.
 This will naturally result in programs with many small methods, each a few lines long.

 - Kent Beck, Smalltalk Best Practice Patterns (1996)

 Each new method is an opportunity to introduce a new name.

 The code should read like a newspaper article.
 First the high-level overview, then dig deeper into more details.

-Each refactoring can be done in two directions.
-If you inline everything into one big method, it may be possible to see a different way to split it into small methods.
+Keep in mind that each refactoring can be done in two directions: If you inline everything into one big method, it may be possible to see a different way to split it into small methods.

 To do a refactoring with far-reaching consequences, you have two options:

 - One big change: Carefully analyze the whole codebase to figure out every place that must be changed, and then change all those places at the same time.
 It may take hours to read the codebase and you could still miss some side-effect.
 When tests break after your changes, the problem could be anywhere in the codebase.